GMLC-TDC/containers/README.md

 ### MapTraits
 Not a container but some typetraits that help in the construction of the containers.

+### TimeSeries
+A container representing a timeseries of data

+### TimeSeriesMulti
+Similar to TimeSeries, except allows multiple data series for each time series

 ## ThreadSafe Queues
 These containers are intended for the purpose of transferring data between threads.
 The general idea is that the containers have two vectors in them one for the push data and one for the pull data.
 So producers and consumer threads interact less often.
 This is generally better performant than a simple queue protected with a mutex.
 The mutex type and condition variable for the blocking queues is a template parameter.
 The characteristics are mostly independent but occasional longer blocking periods as the vectors swap and reverse.
 So if you need stable insert and pop times this may  not be ideal.
 These are NOT lock-free data types they most definitely use locks.